6 Best Ways To Get From Hue To Hoi An

 There are two main options most people choose when completing this mammoth adventure.
 Take on the highways solo and rent your own motorbike or join a group tour where you’ve got safety in numbers!

-Join a Tour to Hoi An from Hue
+5. Join a Bike Tour to Hoi An from Hue

 If you’re not a motorbike enthusiast or feel a little daunted by Vietnams crazy roads (and I don’t blame you), why not join a day trip tour to experience what I believe to be one of the world’s wonders!
 You have the option to ride solo with a guide nearby showing you all the historic sites and hidden viewpoints or sit back and let an experienced ride take the wheels whilst you relax and snap some insta worthy pics.
 You don’t even have to worry about your backpack as a jeep meets you in Hoi An with all your belongings at the end of the day.

 Prices start from around $95, which may seem pretty steep for a when the bus cost less than $10 but it’s the experience you’re paying for, not the method of transport.

 Check out this Hanoi to Sapa bus guide!